 - 4.1 TBC strictly adheres to international and applicable domestic laws on human rights and freedoms and ensures equality before the applicable domestic laws for all Employees.
 A special focus is placed on the identification and elimination of any kind of Employee discrimination on any grounds whatsoever.
 Any kind of discrimination on any ground such as race, colour, language, age, sex, citizenship, origin, place of birth, place of residence, social or property status, profession, religion or belief, nationality, ethnicity or social belonging, family/marital status, health, disabilities, sexual orientation, gender identity and expression, political opinion or other beliefs is prohibited.

 - 4.2 Discrimination refers to direct or indirect violation of someone's dignity aimed at or resulting in an intimidating, hostile, degrading, humiliating or offensive environment against him/her, or creation of conditions that directly or indirectly degrades his/her position relative to others under the same working conditions.

 - 4.3 The Policy revolves around the equal treatment and opportunities of women and men with different background and characteristics in the workplace that means assessing the risks of discrimination, taking steps to eliminate discrimination and promote equal opportunities and inclusion.

 - 4.4 Besides the general definition of discrimination, the Policy considers different types of discrimination:

 - Direct discrimination

 - Indirect discrimination

 - Multiple discrimination

 - > Gender discrimination

+- > Age Discrimination

+- > Racial and Ethnic Discrimination

+- Disability Discrimination (Ableism)

+- Marital and Family Status Discrimination

+- Appearance-Based Discrimination

-- > Sexual harassment
+- Sexual harassment

 - 4.5 Even though legislation and TBC policies include the principles of equal treatment and opportunities, established culture and structure, habits, unconscious bias and stereotypes can result in indirect discrimination or unequal treatment of individuals, such as:

-- > General stereotypes
+- General stereotypes

 - Social bias

-- ➤ Gender-stereotyping
+- Gender-stereotyping

 - Gender-based constraints

 - Social roles

-- > Gender-roles
+- Gender-roles

-- Gender relations
+- > Gender relations

-- ➢ Gender blindness
+- > Gender blindness

 - Social norms

-- > Gender norms
+- Gender norms

 - 4.6 The Policy underpins strategies for advancing diversity, inclusion and gender equality and targeting racism and discrimination in the workplace:

-- Diverse and gender-sensitive recruitment and promotion - Diverse and gender-sensitive retention - Family-friendly policies and parental leave - Closing gender pay gaps
+- Diverse, gender-sensitive, and inclusive recruitment and promotion

+- > Diverse, gender-sensitive, and inclusive retention

+- Family-friendly policies and parental leave

+- Closing gender pay gaps